phetsims/phet-info/checklists/new_repo_checklist.md

 - [ ] `git commit -m "Initial commit"`
 - [ ] `git remote add origin https://github.com/phetsims/{{REPO}}.git`
 - [ ] `git push -u origin master`

+In your working copy of perennial repo:
+- [ ] Add the new repo to `perennial/data/active-repos`.
+Run `clone-missing-repos.sh` to check your change, commit and push.
+After a few minutes, an automated process should update the other files under perennial/data/.
+Pull perennial so you can find the sim in phetmarks.

 At https://github.com/phetsims/{{REPO}}:
 - [ ] Go to Settings => Collaborators and Teams, add the teams used in another public sims (currently Design, Development, and Quality Assurance) with "Write" permissions.